 This subsection has effect subject to section 1203 (exemption for large partnerships if certain conditions met).

-(2) A person to whom this Chapter applies must secure that the information required by this Chapter is immediately given, by written notice, to
+(2) A person to whom this Chapter applies must secure that the information required by this Chapter is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.